Liberation Tigers of Tamil Eelam: Assassinations

 The LTTE has been condemned by various groups for assassinating political and military opponents.
 The LTTE assassinated several leading Tamil politicians such as Appapillai Amirthalingam, the former Leader of the Opposition; and the Sri Lankan government has accused the LTTE of assassinating Lakshman Kadirgamar, the former Foreign Minister whom the LTTE considered a "traitor".
 The assassination of the Sri Lankan president Ranasinghe Premadasa is attributed to LTTE.
 The seventh Prime Minister of the Republic of India, Rajiv Gandhi, was assassinated by an LTTE suicide bomber Thenmozhi Rajaratnam on 21 May 1991.
 On 24 October 1994, LTTE detonated a bomb during a political rally in Thotalanga-Grandpass, which killed most of the prominent politicians of the United National Party, including presidential candidate Gamini Dissanayake MP, Cabinet ministers Weerasinghe Mallimarachchi and G. M. Premachandra, Ossie Abeygunasekara MP and Gamini Wijesekara MP.
+In total, the Sri Lankan Ministry of Defence has accused the LTTE of assassinating 106 political figures.

 Specifically in relation to the TELO, the LTTE has said that it had to perform preemptive self-defence because the TELO was in effect functioning as a proxy for India.